Ronald William Gainer: Bishop of Harrisburg

-Sports policy

 On July 1, 2014, Gainer introduced a sports policy prohibiting girls at Catholic schools in the diocese from participating in any wrestling, tackle football, or tackle rugby matches, either on all-girl or coed teams.
-The policy also requires male wrestlers to forfeit any matches against female opponents.
-However, the policy does not bar tackle football or rugby teams from playing against coed teams.
-According to Gainer's policy, the ban applies to any sports "...that involve substantial and potentially immodest physical contact".
+The policy also required male wrestlers to forfeit any matches against female opponents.
+However, the policy did not bar tackle football or rugby teams from playing against coed teams.
+According to Gainer's policy, the ban applies to any women's sports "...that involve substantial and potentially immodest physical contact".

+Gainer served as chair of the Cross Catholic Outreach, an international charity.
+He was also president of the Pennsylvania Catholic Conference, the public affairs policy arm of the ten Catholic dioceses in Pennsylvania.

+Retirement

+On April 25, 2023, Pope Francis accepted Gainer's resignation as bishop of Harrisburg as he reached the canonical mandatory retirement age of 75.
+Pope Francis appointed Bishop Timothy C. Senior to succeed Gainer as the 12th bishop of Harrisburg.

 Sexual abuse crimes

 In 2016, Pennsylvania Attorney General Josh Shapiro launched a grand jury investigation into allegations of sexual abuse and the handling of these allegations by six dioceses, including the Diocese of Harrisburg.
 According to The Philadelphia Inquirer, in 2017 the Diocese of Harrisburg and the Diocese of Greensburg attempted to shut down the grand jury investigation.

 On August 1, 2018, Gainer disclosed the names of 71 past and present clergy affiliated with the Diocese of Harrisburg who were credibly accused of sexually abusing children.
 The majority of persons on the list were deceased, and some were accused only after their deaths.
 Gainer explained the rationale for releasing this information: "While these men are not a risk to the public, I still felt compelled to release their names in an effort to confirm for those brave survivors... that we have heard their cries and taken them seriously."
-Gainer also stated that prior to 2002, some lawsuits had been settled using confidentiality clauses, and he was now releasing all victims from such confidentiality agreements.Immediately following the release of the list, Gainer announced removal of the names of all the bishops of Harrisburg since 1947 from buildings or rooms.
+Gainer also stated that prior to 2002, some lawsuits had been settled using confidentiality clauses, and he was now releasing all victims from such confidentiality agreements.Immediately following the release of the list, Gainer announced the removal of the names of all the bishops of Harrisburg since 1947 from buildings or rooms in diocesan facilities.
 This was in response to their failures to protect children from sexual abuse.